petya0111/Sherlock-Judging/OlympusDAO-Judging.md

 058-M If an internal token startTimestamp_ ( The timestamp at which to start distributing rewards ) is higher that block.timestamp first depositor can earn rewards before startTimestamp_
 059-M `abstracts/SingleSidedLiquidityVault.sol` doesn't handle fee-on-transfer pairToken.
 060-M In `SingleSidedLiquidityVault.sol` we have function [withdraw()] A user can only use this function when `onlyWhileActive` modifier is true.
+061-M The Aura/Balancer community DAO's behavior of adding extra rewards can break the caveats around external reward token of the SSLV
+062-M If denominator > numerator ,in that case 0 will be returned ,causing miscalculation 063-M when first depositor made first deposit the updateInternalRewardState function sets lastRewardTime to block.timestamp without checking lastRewardTime has arrived
+064-M claiming rewards can be started before startTimestamp_ 065-M The `deactivate()` function of `SingleSidedLiquidityVault.sol` removes the vault from the registry.
+066-M SingleSidedLiquidityVault.sol contract uses the PRECISION as 1000. since the ERC tokens mentioned in the document has different decimal values, precision based calculation could affect the AURA.
+067-M `pairTokenDecimals` VARIABLE IS USED AS BOTH `storage` variable and `memory` VARIABLE